mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/PHP/index.md

 ---

 *  **Mode**
    Choose whether to use identical PHP versions for all hosts (module mode) or on a host by host basis (CGI mode).

+    *  **Identical PHP version for all hosts (module mode)**
+    *  **Individual PHP version for every host (CGI mode)**
        In CGI Mode the PHP settings will be identical for all hosts – except for the PHP version.
        Navigate to the Hosts section to change the PHP version for each individual host.
        More information on how to change the PHP version for an individual host is covered in the "Hosts" section.

 ---